Flu vaccine update 15 May 2020

 Getting a flu shot

-As of Thursday 19 March 2020, we now have flu vaccine in stock for anyone over 5 years of age with no medical risk factors.
-The cost will be $20 per person.
+As of Thursday 2 April 2020, we now have flu vaccine in stock for children under 5 years and over 65 years of age.

 Additional hygiene measures and protocol have been put in place to protect our community.

 If you wish to book a flu clinic for your workplace, please complete the Workplace Registration Form.
 A staff member will contact you.

 Learn more about the flu vaccine by visiting SA Health.